-The Registrar will inform the student about whether or not they are eligible for reinstatement after gathering information from each of these departments.
-If it is determined by the Registrar that a student is eligible to apply for reinstatement, the student must then contact the Nursing Admissions Coordinator and submit a completed Application for Reinstatement to the Admissions Coordinator.
-The application does not require payment of a fee.
+The Admissions Coordinator will inform the student about whether or not s/he is eligible for re-instatement after gathering information from each of these departments.
+If it is determined that a student is eligible to apply for reinstatement, the student must then submit a completed Application for Reinstatement to the Admissions Coordinator.
+The application does not require payment of the application charge.
 The Admissions Coordinator will then facilitate a meeting between the student and the Admissions Committee.

 The decision to approve or deny reinstatement into the original degree program is made by the Admissions Committee.
 The committee is not obliged to approve reinstatements of students.
 Reinstatement decisions made by the Admissions Committee may be based on the applicant's academic status when last enrolled, activities while away from campus, the length of the absence, the perceived potential for successful completion of the program, and the ability of the department(s) to support the student academically.
-The Admissions Committee will provide the completed Eligibility for Reinstatement after Withdrawal or Termination form to the Nursing Admissions Coordinator within 2 business days of the scheduled meeting date.
-Students will be notified of the Admission Committee's decision in writing by the Nursing Admission Coordinator.
+The Admissions Committee will provide the completed Eligibility for Reinstatement after Withdrawal or Termination form to the Nursing Admissions Coordinator within two (2) business days of the scheduled meeting date.
+Students will be notified of the Admission Committee's decision, in writing, by the Nursing Admission Coordinator.